veterinarium/slate/source/includes/_usecases.md

 Creating patients from EMR into SFS has two obvious benefits:

-1. Saving clinic's staff time.
-(Almost always the information required to create a patient in Smart Flow Sheet has been already entered into EMR user interface upon patient addmission to the hospital.
-Using `/hospitalization` API method it is possible to transfer that information into SFS and we will automatically create a new patient record for the user.)
+1. _Saving the clinic's staff time._ Almost always the information required to create a patient in Smart Flow Sheet has been already entered into EMR user interface upon patient addmission to the hospital.
+Using `/hospitalization` API method it is possible to transfer that information into SFS and we will automatically create a new patient record for the user.

-2. Automatically collecting charges for the patient.
-Smart Flow Sheet will not send medical records for the patients created from SFS user interface.
+2. _Automatically collecting charges for the patient._ Smart Flow Sheet will not send medical records for the patients created from SFS user interface.
 To receive medical records for the patient you will need to create a patient in SFS explicitly using `/hospitalization` API method.

+Usually, what we recommend is that you place 'Smart Flow Sheet' button on your user interface.
+Clinic staff could then press it when they are ready to create a patient's flowsheet (usually when a doctor decides to leave a patient in the hospital).
+Before creating a patient in Smart Flow Sheet, you may want to allow a user to select a [treatment template](#retreive-active-treatment-templates) and [department](#retreive-existing-departments) for the patient.
+After the required treatment template and department has been selected, you should use [this](#create-a-patient) API to create patient record in Smart Flow Sheet.

+After the patient has been submitted to Smart Flow Sheet, you may want to query the patient's hospitalization status using [this](#get-hospitalization) API.
+With its help, you can get some additional information, e.g. patient image file to update your user interface.
+Or you may track the `status` of the patient, and as soon as the patient has been discharged, you could download and attach to your medical records the set of files related to the patient, e.g. the [flowsheet report](#download-the-flowsheet-report).

 ## Receiving Medical Records